valerioarvizzigno/leroy-merlin-gai-demo/README.md

     - I would like to renovate my bathroom.
 Could you please list all the components I need for doing this?
     - Could you list some bathroom fittings available in your product catalog?
 List prices and description
+    - Please provide me with a list of your best showerheads, LED wall lights, and toilets from your catalog.
+Please include the price, size, and material for each item.
+    - Do you have any IP65 lamps do be used in my shower?
+Please provide costs and product descriptions, and URLs